alanyongy/java-change-impact/README.md

 # 🔍 Java Change Impact Analysis Tool (2025)

-A tool that analyzes Java source code and determines which parts of the program are impacted by a change to a specific line.
+A static analysis tool for Java source code that determines the impact of modifying a statement by analyzing control and data dependencies.

 A **Program Dependency Graph (PDG)** is constructed from source code, then change impact analysis is recursively performed through control and data dependency propagation.